Quantum Gates Between Distant Qubits via Spin-Independent Scattering

-{\it Error estimates}:-- The amplitudes in Eqs.(\ref{bosongate}) depend only on the ratio of $p_{A{+}B}/c$ and thereby any spread $\delta p_{A{+}B}$ of the relative momenta of the incoming particles only affects the amplitudes as $\delta p_{A{+}B}/c$.
-As a relevant example we consider two Gaussian wavepackets in the internal state $|{\uparrow}\rangle_A|{\downarrow}\rangle_B$ where $p_{A{+}B}$ is centered around $c(1{+}\delta)$ with a relative variance $\eta c$.
-After the scattering the generated entanglement between the internal degrees of freedom is measured by the concurrence \cite{Concurrence} $C$.
-It is $C{=}2\Re[z]\Im[f(z)]$, being $z{=}\frac{1-i(1+\delta)}{\sqrt{2} \eta}$ and $f(z){=}\sqrt\pi e^{z^2} {\rm erfc} (z)$.
-From the asymptotic expansion \cite{Abramowitz} $zf(z){\approx}1{-}z^{-2}/2$ one obtains that $C$ slowly decays as a function of $(\delta,\eta)$, and that the case $\delta{\gtrsim}0$ is less prone to errors when $\eta$ increases.
+From the asymptotic expansion \cite{Abramowitz} $zf(z){\approx}1{-}z^{-2}/2$ one obtains that $C$ slowly decays as a function of $\delta{=}(p_{AB}{-}c)/c$ and $\sigma_p/c$, and that the case $\delta{\gtrsim}0$ is less prone to errors when $\sigma_p$ increases -- see also Fig.~\ref{fig:fig-c}.
 Errors can thereby be {\em arbitrarily reduced} in principle by choosing particles with higher $c$.
 This is opposite to the usual paradigm of gates based on ``timed" interactions, where for a given timing error $\delta t$, stronger interactions enhance the error (while weaker interactions make gates both slower and susceptible to decoherence).